Working Together to Safeguard Children defines sexual abuse as behaviour which:

 - Previous research emphasises how children have extreme difficulty in expressing their concerns and that practitioners should not expect children to disclose abuse;

-- The onus falls to the practitioners and requires an interest in how children express themselves through their behaviour and what they say rather than seeing them as 'difficult' or 'demanding';
+- The onus falls to the practitioners to seek to understand how children express themselves through their behaviour and what they say rather than seeing them as 'difficult' or 'demanding';

-- An active effort must be made to actually see and assess children in their families.
-This is a lesson 'so important that it must be re-emphasised and potentially relearnt as people, organisations and cultures change';
+- An active effort must be made to actually see and assess children in their families;

-- Considerations must be made for children who do not communicate in English.
+- Considerations must be made for children who do not communicate in English or who cannot communicate verbally with the wider world.

 Protecting Children from Harm (Children's Commissioner) - A critical assessment of child sexual abuse in the family network in England and priorities for action.